flanear/.github/README.md

 ## Idea
 Flanear is a Move-to-Earn and Play-to-Earn game built on top of NEAR Protocol.
-Our idea was adding more game mechanics into M2E.
+Our idea was to add more game mechanics into M2E.
 So steps won’t be just converted into steps, but be used in interactive games against other players.
 So merging real life actions and competition in games we will create metaverse.

 ## Flanears